$300 million downtown Indy hotel, concert venue project approved

 The project will be on the site of the former CSX building along Pennsylvania Street across from Gainbridge Fieldhouse.

-The development includes plans for a 13-story, 170-room Shinola hotel. plan calls for a 13-story, 170-room Shinola Hotel.
+The development includes plans for a 13-story, 170-room Shinola hotel.

 Shinola is best known for its boutique hotel in downtown Detroit.